adnzaki/ss-paging/docs/builtin-components/select-row.md

   dark
 ></select-row>
 ```

-Note that above is just an example, you do not have to define them all and must match on your needs.
+Note that this is just an example.
+You don’t need to define all props, only those that fit your needs.
 You can try out this component [here](https://playcode.io/1293181).

 ::: info
-The look of component may different depend on your template style or your own CSS.
+The appearance of the component may differ depending on your template or custom CSS.
 :::